- I. Residential Life Office: Welcome and Expectations

 Violations of the policy will be addressed in accordance with current University policies and procedures.
 Accordingly, students may expect a University response under the student code of conduct.
 The University encourages students to engage in an approach of collective responsibility to hold each student accountable to smoke free policy expectations.
 Additionally, traditional reporting resources of Campus Security and Residential Life are available for support and enforcement of the policy.

-The smoking of tobacco products may be permitted for controlled research with prior approval of the Provost, the Institutional Review Board, and the Dean of Students with notice provided to the Residential Life Office.
+The smoking of tobacco products may be permitted for controlled research with prior approval of the Provost, the Institutional Review Board, and the Senior Vice President for Student Affairs/Dean of Students with notice provided to the Residential Life Office.

-Tobacco use and/or smoking on campus may be permitted for educational or religious ceremonial purposes with prior approval of the Provost and Dean of Students with notice provided to the Residential Life Office.
+Tobacco use and/or smoking on campus may be permitted for educational or religious ceremonial purposes with prior approval of the Provost and Senior Vice President for Student Affairs/Dean of Students with notice provided to the Residential Life Office.

 - First offense: $100